zendframework/zend-expressive/README.md

 implementation, and/or an error handling integration.
 These are covered in the documentation.

+Installation of Expressive in an existing project is not currently supported.
+Installation steps are covered in detail in the documentation.
+Please check for more information.

 ## Documentation

 Documentation is [in the doc tree](docs/book/), and can be compiled using [mkdocs](http://www.mkdocs.org):